allenai/mmc4/README.md

 `https://storage.googleapis.com/ai2-jackh-mmc4-public/data/docs_no_face_shard_{$SHARD}_v2.jsonl.zip`

-where `SHARD` can vary from 0 to 23098 (there may be a handful of missing shards).
+where `SHARD` can vary from 0 to 23098.
+[14 shards are missing and are not included in the dataset](#the-missing-shards-%EF%B8%8F).
 The total size of all these files together is approximately 200GB.
 You can download the smaller "core fewer faces" documents at URLs like this:

 `https://storage.googleapis.com/ai2-jackh-mmc4-public/data_core/docs_no_face_shard_{$SHARD}_v3.jsonl.zip`

-where `SHARD` can vary from 0 to 23098 (there may be a handful of missing shards).
+where `SHARD` can vary from 0 to 23098.
 The total size of all these files together is approximately 9.4GB.

 Documents in both sets contain text, image URLs, assignments of images to sentences, and image-by-text CLIP ViT-L/14 similarity matrices.
 Specifically: